 You should trim your nails on a regular basis.
 To minimize ingrown toenails, you should cut straight across.

 It is also important to look at your feet occasionally.
 In case you notice something that doesn’t look or feel right, seek professional help.
-You should see a podiatrist las vegas several times a year to ensure that you are free from any issue related to your feet.

 Other Proper Care for The Foot and Ankle